Durability and high availability

 Redis Enterprise Software comes with several features that make your data more durable and accessible.
 The following features can help protect your data in cases of failures or outages and help keep your data available when you need it.

-Redis Enterprise Active-Active distributes your replicated data across multiple nodes and availability zones.
+Active-Active Redis Enterprise databases distribute your replicated data across multiple nodes and availability zones.
 This increases the durability of your database by reducing the likelihood of data or availability loss.
-It also reduces the latency of your data access.
+It also reduces data access latency.

 Rack-zone awareness maps each node in your Redis Enterprise cluster to a physical rack or logical zone.
-The cluster then uses that information to distribute primary shards and their replica shards in different racks or zones.
-This protects your data and ensures data availability if there is rack or zone failure.
+The cluster uses this information to distribute primary shards and their replica shards in different racks or zones.
+This ensures data availability if a rack or zone fails.

-The Discovery service provides an IP-based connection management service used when connecting to Redis Enterprise Software databases.
-When used in conjunction with Redis Enterprise Software’s other high availability features, the Discovery Service assists an application scope with topology changes such as adding, removing of nodes, node failovers and so on.
-It does this by providing your application with the ability to easily discover which node hosts the database endpoint.
-The API used for discovery service is compliant with the Redis Sentinel API.
+The discovery service provides an IP-based connection management service used when connecting to Redis Enterprise Software databases.
+It lets your application discover which node hosts the database endpoint.
+The discovery service API complies with the Redis Sentinel API.